Are there different varieties of paella rice?

 Calasparra rice is another variety that is highly prized for its unique properties.
 Grown in the fertile valleys of the Segura River in Murcia, this short-grain rice shares many similarities with bomba rice, such as its ability to absorb large amounts of liquid without becoming mushy.
 Calasparra rice is often used in dishes that require longer cooking times and more intense flavors, such as rabbit or duck paella.

-See also Can I add peas to paella rice?
+See also Can I make paella rice with sushi rice?

 Valencia rice: